patrick-goli/contain-microsoft/README.md

+# Project discontinued
+**This addon is no longer maintained.**

 # Microsoft Container

 **Prevent Microsoft from tracking your visits to other websites** Microsoft Container isolates your Microsoft activity from the rest of your web activity and prevent Microsoft from tracking you outside of the its website.

 This Project is a fork of [Mozilla's Facebook Container](https://addons.mozilla.org/firefox/addon/facebook-container/) modified to work with Microsoft.